jwbuurlage/Zee/ROADMAP.md

     - See unit tests in `munificent/wren`
     - OR use something like Catch, gtest, etc.
 [!]
 Output performance graphs
-    - need to define filetypes for output data (see e.g. spy) o spy-ish distribution visualization o plots for communication volume
+    [ ] plots for communication volume
 [!]
-Think of data output, write python scripts for plotting [!]
 Generalize spy for large matrices
 [ ] Split into more files
 [ ] Add dense matrix